GhassenMesghouni/Customer-Churn-Prediction/README.md

 - Models struggled with class imbalance → Recall for churn cases is low.
 - Future improvements:
-  - Apply **SMOTE** or class weighting.
+  - Apply **SMOTE** or class weighting to balance classes.
-  - Tune classification threshold.
+  - Tune classification threshold to improve churn recall.
-  - Try advanced models (XGBoost, LightGBM).
+  - Try advanced models such as **XGBoost** or **LightGBM**.
+  - Explore additional feature engineering opportunities.

 ### 7. Business Recommendations

 - Focus retention offers on customers with **high charges + short tenure**.
 - Analyze pricing bundles and loyalty incentives.
 - Develop onboarding programs targeting early churn reduction.
+- Explore targeted marketing campaigns for segments with higher churn risk.

 ## Conclusion

 This project demonstrates an end-to-end workflow for a classic business analytics problem:

-- Data understanding
+- Data understanding and visualization
-- Feature engineering
+- Feature engineering and cleaning
 - Modeling and evaluation
-- Business-focused interpretation
+- Business-focused interpretation of results
+- Recommendations for business action